HaploKit/vechat/README.md

 ## Description

 Error self-correction is usually the first step and thus crucial in long-read sequencing data analysis.
 Current methods generally perform self-correction by computing a consensus sequence for each read, which may lose haplotype-specific variations in  heterogeneous genomes such as polyploid genomes and metagenomes.
-Here, we present [vechat](https://github.com/xiaoluo91/vechat), a novel approach to perform haplotype-aware error correction for noisy long reads using variation graphs.
+Here, we present [VeChat](https://github.com/xiaoluo91/vechat), a novel approach to perform haplotype-aware error correction for noisy long reads using variation graphs.
 Briefly, noisy variation graphs are firstly constructed from raw long reads, preserving true [v]()ariations and sequencing [e]()rrors.
 These graphs could be then pruned based on the correlations([chat]()) between nodes (i.e. variations or errors).
 The pruned variation graphs are subsequently used to perform haplotype-aware error correction. vechat is implemented with C++ and Python3.

 ## Installation and dependencies
-vechat relies on the following dependencies:
+VeChat relies on the following dependencies:
 - [racon](https://github.com/lbcb-sci/racon)
 - [minimap2](https://github.com/lh3/minimap2)
 - [fpa](https://github.com/natir/fpa) and [yacrd](https://github.com/natir/yacrd)